 The rankings on this site are software generated, produced by a proprietary engine (CIRRS – Combat Intelli-Rating and Ranking System) and are based only on official results.
 There is no human intervention involved, which means that all bouts are considered in chronological order to determine the current rankings.
 The idea is to provide a list that is comparable to the “popular thought” without bias.
 However, there are some prediction-based elements.
 So in summary, you could say the system is a hybrid of popular thought and prediction analysis.
 If you like predictions too, check out this site in order to bet with Betmgm.

 The following notes are important to consider when viewing the rankings.

 - These are CURRENT rankings.
 The more recent a result, the more impact it has on a fighter’s ranking.

 - A fighter must have a professional MMA bout in the previous 450 days to be listed.

 - As of 11/01/2009, current ranking points are division-adjusted.
-The exact adjustment varies depending on divisions and direction moved, but a male fighter moving up one division will lose approximately 17%.
+They were never and are still not division-specific.
+Some adjustments are made on a per-division basis to protect against inexperienced divisional outliers.
+The exact adjustment varies depending on divisions, recent division-specific performances and direction moved, but a male fighter moving up one division will lose approximately 17%.
 Male fighters will gain approximately 17% upon moving down a division.
-This percentage varies slightly depending on the divisions in question.
-The factor is approximately 1/3rd stronger for female fighters.
+This percentage varies slightly depending on the divisions in question as well as other factors.
+The factor is approximately 1/2 stronger for female fighters.

 - A fighter can only appear in one division at a time and is almost always placed in the division in which they last fought.
 It is rare, but sometimes we make exceptions if we feel that the move is temporary and the fighter accomplishes nothing there (Example: Matt Lindland jumping two divisions to lose to Fedor).